 We routinely represent individuals and businesses in appellate courts throughout Southern California.
 Jeff Lewis is a certified appellate specialist with the California State Bar Board of Legal Specialization and has been admitted to the United State Supreme Court Bar, the Ninth and Sixth Circuit Courts of Appeal.

-Mr. Lewis has handled over fifty appeals in a wide variety of matters including business litigation, probate matters, real estate disputes and criminal law matters.
+Mr. Lewis has handled over one hundred appeals in a wide variety of matters including business litigation, probate matters, real estate disputes and criminal law matters.
 Mr. Lewis is frequently retained by or associates with trial counsel seeking his expertise and “fresh look” at the case on appeal.
-With over 14 years of experience, Mr. Lewis is adept at identifying successful appellate strategies.
+With over 19 years of experience, Mr. Lewis is adept at identifying successful appellate strategies.
 As observed by Justice Kenneth R. Yegan in Estate of Kilkison (1998) 65 Cal.App.4th 1443:

 “[T]rial attorneys who prosecute their own appeals, such as appellant, may have ‘tunnel vision.’
 Having tried the case themselves, they become convinced of the merits of their cause.
 They may lose objectivity and would be well served by consulting and taking the advice of disinterested members of the bar, schooled in appellate practice.”